-In Tennessee, a sublease agreement is a legally binding contract that allows a tenant to form a tenancy agreement with another individual.
+In Tennessee, a sublease agreement may be a legally binding contract that allows a tenant to form a tenancy agreement with another individual.
 This situation often occurs when the tenant needs to leave the rental for a period of time and would prefer not to pay rent for while the apartment is vacant.
 Instead of breaking the lease, the tenant would find another individual, known as a sublessee to move in and assume rent payments.
 This method allows the original tenant or sublessor to still fulfill his or her rent obligations to the landlord while being able to travel or temporarily relocate.
 These agreements are especially helpful for those who plan to come back after an extended period of time because subleasing their apartment means they won't have to give up their apartment and search for a new one when they return.
 One important fact about subleasing is that the original tenant’s name will remain on the lease, as this is a peer-to-peer agreement.
 This means that if any late payments were to occur, the sublessor would be held responsible.

 According to Tenant Landlord Laws in Tennessee, a tenant’s ability to sublease their unit lies in the wording of their lease agreement.
 If lease prohibits subleasing, then the tenant may not sublease their unit.